 This is a key ingredient for success.
 Your social media campaigns are what will help set you apart from your suppliers.
-An easy way to get the lowdown on setting up and running social media posts is by completing some social media marketing courses created by experts on Udemy.
+An easy way to get the lowdown on setting up and running social media posts is by completing some online courses created by experts on Udemy.

 Designing social media posts is a lot easier than it sounds.
 Here’s our guide on how you can create them fast (without breaking the bank).

 If you have your sights set on dropshipping, it’s a good idea to keep this formula in mind...

 High demand + low competition = dropshipping success

 As you can imagine, product and market research is the key in finding success with this formula.
 You’ll need to keep a close eye on consumer trends in order to ascertain which products are in high demand with a consumer base that is not yet being adequately met by your competitors.